Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Experiments

-\textit{Constant Side Wind}: Table~\ref{tb: rmse ref trajectory} presents a comparison of tracking RMSE for nominal MPC, task-specific DNN-MPC, and \textit{Proto}-MPC under constant side wind with speeds ranging from 0 to 10 m/s.
-The result shows a substantial reduction in RMSE for both task-specific DNN-MPC and Proto-MPC compared to the baseline MPC.
+\textit{Constant Side Wind}: Table~\ref{tb: rmse ref trajectory} presents a comparison of tracking RMSE for nominal MPC, task-specific DNN-MPC, KNODE-MPC-Online, and \textit{Proto}-MPC under constant side wind conditions with speeds ranging from 0 to 10 m/s.
+We followed the implementation of KNODE-MPC-Online as described in~\citep{jiahao2023online} for handling sudden mass changes online but adapted it for our side wind setup.
+Empirically, we found that the original implementation suffers from instability issues with the online learned model in our experimental setup.
+To address this, we applied spectral normalization to control the Lipschitz constant of the online-learned KNODE model, thereby improving its closed-loop stability.

+The result shows a substantial reduction in RMSE for all task-specific DNN-MPC, KNODE-MPC-Online and \textit{Proto}-MPC compared to the baseline MPC.
 Note that the task-specific DNN-MPC is expected to exhibit superior tracking performance, as the DNN is specifically trained for each task's wind condition.
-Observe that \textit{Proto}-MPC consistently halves the RMSE relative to the nominal MPC across all test winds.
-This comparison demonstrates not only a significant improvement over the baseline MPC but also indicates that \textit{Proto}-MPC's performance is on par with task-specific DNN-MPC in some trials, which demonstrates its robust generalization capabilities on tasks unseen during training.
+Both KNODE-MPC-Online and \textit{Proto}-MPC consistently halve the RMSE relative to the nominal MPC across all test wind speeds.
+However, \textit{Proto}-MPC requires less online computation compared to KNODE-MPC-Online, as it only updates the decoders instead of training the whole model online.
+This comparison demonstrates not only a significant improvement over the baseline MPC but also demonstrates \textit{Proto}-MPC's robust generalization capabilities on tasks unseen during training, with significantly lower computational demands.\\

-\textit{Spatially Varying Wind}: Under this condition, to test \textit{Proto}-MPC's adaptation capacity, the quadrotor is subject to a varying-speed wind in the $x$-direction from 0 to 10 m/s.
-We compare it with nominal-MPC on trajectories different from the training trajectory.
-Figure~\ref{fig: 3d path testing} shows the tracking performance, with the RMSE shown in Table~\ref{tb: rmse testing trajectories} (The associated box plot is attached in the Appendix.
-See Fig.~\ref{fig: 3d path error distribution}).
-Compared with nominal MPC, the \textit{Proto}-MPC achieves better trajectory tracking under drastically changing wind conditions.
+\textit{Spatially Varying Wind}: Under this condition, to test \textit{Proto}-MPC's task-adaptation capacity, the quadrotor is subject to a varying-speed wind in the $x$-direction from 0 to 10 m/s.
+We compare it with nominal-MPC and KNODE-MPC-Online (with spectral normalization) on various trajectories.
+Figure~\ref{fig: 3d path testing} shows the tracking performance with the colorbar highlighting the deviation from the reference trajectory.
+Table~\ref{tb: rmse testing trajectories} shows the RMSE of the three methods on the testing trajectories (the associated box plot is attached in the Appendix, see Fig.~\ref{fig: 3d path error distribution}.).
+Compared with nominal MPC and KNODE-MPC-online, the \textit{Proto}-MPC achieves the best trajectory tracking under drastically changing wind conditions with significantly less online computation.